Since 1971, Former Deputy Attorney General representing Veterinary Medical Board.

 The Veterinary Medical Board of California will deny an application for license for a conviction of a crime related to the duties and functions of a Veterinarian or RVT, if you have done any act of dishonesty&/or made a false statement on an application for a license.

 At Spital & Associates, our California Veterinary License defense attorneys protect your rights as a Veterinarian &/or Registered Veterinary Technician and advance your interests in an investigation or prosecution.
-Sam has over 40 years of experience as a former Deputy Attorney General and skilled defense lawyer.
-We are the highest rated professional license defense attorneys handling state board defense cases statewide in California.
+Sam has over 49 years of experience, initially from 1970 to 1978 as a Deputy Attorney General and since 1978 as a highly skilled license defense lawyer.
+We are the highest rated professional license defense attorneys handling state board cases statewide in California.

 The Veterinary Medical Board prosecutes cases against individuals that have a license as a Veterinarian (DVM) &/or an RVT if there is an allegation of any of the grounds for denial of a license as well as one or more of the following more common grounds for VMB disciplinary action: